Trump fires longtime Librarian of Congress Carla Hayden

 CBS News has reached out to the White House for comment.
 A Library of Congress official also confirmed Hayden's firing to CBS News.

+"The White House informed Librarian of Congress Carla Hayden that she has been relieved of her position," the official said in an email.

-The move was blasted by Democratic House Minority Leader Hakeem Jeffries, who called the "unjust decision to fire Dr. Hayden in an email sent by a random political hack is a disgrace and the latest in his ongoing effort to ban books, whitewash American history and turn back the clock."
+The move was blasted by Democratic House Minority Leader Hakeem Jeffries, who said of Mr. Trump in a statement that the "unjust decision to fire Dr. Hayden in an email sent by a random political hack is a disgrace and the latest in his ongoing effort to ban books, whitewash American history and turn back the clock."

 Hayden has been the librarian of Congress since 2016.
 She was first woman and African American to hold the position.